abvee/asus-s15-vivobook-oled/power-saving/README.md

 ## Results
-Previously, without any configuration, Fedora with GNOME would idle at around 7-8 W. Switching to Arch and using something lighter (sway) reduced that number to around 5-6 W on idle.
+Previously, without any configuration, Fedora with GNOME would idle at around 7-8 W. Switching to Arch and using something lighter (sway) reduced that number to around 5-6 W on idle, when battery is high (refer previous problem section).

-After all the configuration however, The system idles at nearly 3.4-4 W when doing nothing, and rarely goes beyond 10W even when running firefox.
-There are still a number of power saving things that I have not done, like ASPM and powering off bluetooth when not in use.
-If I can get it to 3W on idle, I would be very happy.

 As it is now however, it is perfectly usable, and you get decent battery life.

+### intel\_pstate results
+The system idles at a very low 5.3 Watts when on 80% charge, though cpu frequency is reported to be very high.